Alaska Veterans Benefits & Disabled Veterans Benefits

 Property Tax Exemptions for Disabled Veterans

-Qualifying disabled veterans may apply for a property tax exemption for the first $150,000 of the assessed value of a primary residence.
+Qualifying disabled veterans may apply for a property tax exemption on the first $150,000 of a primary residence’s assessed value.
 This applies if the veteran has a service-connected medical issue that results in 50% or higher disability.
+If the veteran passes away and the spouse is at least 60 years old, this exemption transfers to them.

 Health Care Benefits for Veterans in Alaska

-For veteran healthcare in Alaska, there are multiple options starting with the Anchorage VA Outpatient Clinic.
-There are also VA Community Based Outpatient Services in:
+For veteran healthcare in Alaska, there are multiple options, starting with the Colonel Mary Louise Rasmuson Campus of the Alaska VA Healthcare System in Anchorage.
+There are also VA Community-Based Outpatient Services in:

-You can also find Alaska Veterans Centers in Anchorage, Fairbanks, Wasilla, and Kenai.
+You can also find Alaska Veterans Centers in Anchorage, Fairbanks, and Wasilla.

 Employment Benefits for Veterans in Alaska